Strong relative Novikov conjecture for coarsely embeddable groups: Introduction

 \section{Introduction}

 A fundamental problem in topology is the Novikov conjecture which states that the higher signatures of a closed (i.e. compact without boundary) oriented smooth manifold are invariant under orientation-preserving homotopy equivalences.
 The Novikov conjecture has been proved for a large class of manifolds by techniques from noncommutative geometry and geometric group theory \cite{Yu_coa_emb}.
 While the Novikov conjecture concerns the homotopy invariance of higher signatures of closed manifolds, it has a natural analogue for compact oriented manifolds with boundary.
 This is usually called the relative Novikov Conjecture, which states that the relative higher signatures of a compact oriented manifold with boundary are invariant under orientation-preserving homotopy equivalences of manifolds with boundary.
 Here a homotopy equivalence $f\colon (M, \partial M) \to (N, \partial N)$ between two manifolds with boundary means $f$, its homotopy inverse and the relevant homotopies map $\partial M$ to $\partial N$.
 The main purpose of this article is to develop a $C^*$-algebraic approach to the relative Novikov conjecture.
-In particular, we prove that the relative Novikov conjecture holds for any compact oriented smooth manifold with boundary, provided that the fundamental groups of the manifold and its boundary are coarsely embeddable into Hilbert space.
-In fact, we shall prove the $C^\ast$-algebraic relative Novikov conjecture (which is usually called the strong relative Novikov conjecture) under the same hypothesis, and deduce the classical relative Novikov conjecture as a consequence.
+More precisely, we shall prove a $C^\ast$-algebraic version of the relative Novikov conjecture (which is usually called the strong relative Novikov conjecture) for any pair of groups that are coarsely embeddable into Hilbert space (Theorem \ref{main-theorem}).

+Before we explain our main theorem (Theorem \ref{main-theorem}) and the main difficulties of its proof, let us first fix some notation.
+Suppose $G$ is a countable discrete group.
+Let $\underline{E}G$ be the universal space for proper $G$ actions and $K_{*}^{G}(\underline{E}G)$ be the $G$-equivariant $K$-homology of $\underline{E}G$.
+The Baum-Connes assembly map for $G$ is denoted by

+where $C^*_{\red}(G)$ is the reduced group $C^\ast$ algebra of $G$.
+A theorem of the third author showed that the Baum-Connes assembly map $\mu$ is injective when $G$ is coarsely embeddable into Hilbert space \cite{Yu_coa_emb}.